MoigeMatino/data-structures-algorithms-python/graphs/largest_component/README.md

 # largest component

-Write a function, largest_component, that takes in the adjacency list of an undirected graph.
+Write a function, `largest_component`, that takes in the adjacency list of an undirected graph.
 The function should return the size of the largest connected component in the graph.

 ## test_00: